-The RSPCA is appealing for information after a dog was found tied to a tree in Witham, Essex on Saturday afternoon.
+The RSPCA is appealing for information after a beloved family pet was fatally shot in Harlow.